jonathan-vella/secure-networking-hackathon/challenges/Challenge-01.md

 ## Requirements

 - CMC requires an Azure networking IP address plan presented to them.
-- Solution must be scalable and secure.
+- Solution must be scalable, secure, and resilient.
 Solution must account for future workloads.
 - Solution must be aligned to the zero trust principles.
 - The primary Azure region CMC will use is East US.
 - Design cross-premises connectivity for YADA, including on-premises and from any resources deployed on the Azure Vnet.